EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 ### Log in

-Your JupyterLab container is password-protected.
+JupyterLab running in the container is password-protected.
 The password is auto-generated.
 The 'Connect to JupyterLab' button is configured to log you into the container using this password automatically.

 Within JupyterLab, you are the `root` user.